nhtze/network-reconnaissance-with-nmap/README.md

 ## Reason behind this project

-The creation of this project aims to demonstrate problem-solving, troubleshooting and critical thinking skills as well as the knowledge of different network protocols, the usage of Nmap and the ability to document the whole process.
+The purpose of this project was to stregthen my knowledge and understanding of networking, Linux fundamentals and to demonstrate problem-solving, troubleshooting and critical thinking skills as well as the knowledge of different network protocols, the usage of Nmap and the ability to document the whole process.